 Here’s the tip to winning an award.
 Always show great attitude and be at Juku long enough to get noticed.

 Can the extended hours be longer (or shorter)?

 The extended hours are set by the school board and cannot be changed by Juku.
 The earliest drop-off time is 8:00 am and the latest pickup time is 5:45pm.
 Some schools allow for earlier entry or later pickup times.
 Please call us if this is of importance.
 Note: we will supervise the children until 6pm, even if we have to go to the front entrance.

 Students are not allowed on school property before or after these times.
 Students will have free play time during the extended hours (tv, game systems, cards, board games, lego…).

 Please do not come after 6:00 pm because many of the teachers have other commitments, like evening classes to teach or attend.
 The school will be shutdown at 6pm. (lights out).

 The fee for pickup after the expected pickup time (6:00 pm) will be $1 per minute.
+Teachers will wait outside.

 What is the refund policy?